 If you are a college student, there are a lot of students around you who have the same problem: used textbooks that are no longer needed.
 You can collect these books from your friends to sell.
-There exist plenty of helpful platforms like BookDeal that assist with textbook selling.
+There exist plenty of helpful platforms like BookDeal where you can sell textbooks.
 Once you sell the book, you can get a small commission from the earnings before you pay the money to your friends.

 8. Audio Transcriptionist